 Quantum mechanics is the most fundamental theory of the physical world.
-Yet as to the measurement process or quantum-to-classical transition process, the standard quantum mechanics provides by no means a complete description, and the collapse postulate is just a makeshift (Bell, 1987).
-Dynamical collapse theories (Ghirardi, 2008), the many-worlds interpretation (Everett, 1957; DeWitt and Graham, 1973), and the de Broglie-Bohm theory (Bohm, 1952) are the main alternatives to quantum mechanics.
-The latter two replace the collapse postulate with some new structures, such as branching worlds and Bohmian trajectories, while the former integrates the collapse postulate with the normal Schrödinger evolution into a unified dynamics.
-It has been recently argued that the dynamical collapse theories are probably in the right direction by admitting wave-function collapse (Gao, 2011).
-Here I will mainly discuss the possible quantum effects of consciousness in the framework of dynamical collapse theories, though the conclusion also applies to the other two alternatives (Gao, 2004).
-The analysis only relies on a common characteristic of the theories, i.e. that the collapse of the wave function is one kind of objective dynamical process, essentially independent of the consciousness of the observer, and it takes a finite time to finish.
+Yet as to the measurement process or quantum-to-classical transition process, the standard quantum mechanics provides by no means a complete description, and the collapse postulate is just a makeshift (Bell 1987).
+Dynamical collapse theories (Ghirardi 2008), the many-worlds interpretation (Everett 1957) and the de Broglie-Bohm theory (Bohm 1952) are the main alternatives to a complete quantum theory.
+The latter two replace the collapse postulate with some new structures, such as branching worlds and Bohmian trajectories, while the former integrate the collapse postulate with the normal Schrödinger evolution into a unified dynamics.
+It has been recently argued that the dynamical collapse theories are probably in the right direction by admitting wavefunction collapse (Gao 2011).
+Here we will mainly discuss the possible quantum effects of consciousness in the framework of dynamical collapse theories, though the conclusion also applies to the other two alternatives (Gao 2004).
+Our analysis only relies on a common character of the theories, i.e., that the collapse of the wave function is one kind of objective dynamical process, essentially independent of the consciousness of observer, and it takes a finite time to finish.

-It is a well-known result that non-orthogonal quantum states cannot be distinguished (by measuring devices without consciousness) in quantum mechanics (see, for example, Wootters and Zurek, 1982; Ghirardi et al., 1993; Nielsen and Chuang, 2000).
-However, it has been argued that a conscious being can distinguish his definite perception states and the quantum superpositions of these states, and thus when the measuring device is replaced by a conscious observer, the non-orthogonal states can be distinguished in principle (Gao, 2004; 2006b; 2008).
-The distinguishability of non-orthogonal states will reveal a distinct quantum physical effect of consciousness, which is lacking for a measuring system without consciousness.
-In the following, a full exposition of this result will be given.
+It is a well-known result that nonorthogonal quantum states cannot be distinguished (by physical measuring device) in both standard quantum mechanics and dynamical collapse theories (see, e.g. Wootters and Zurek 1982; Ghirardi et al 1993; Nielsen and Chuang 2000).
+However, it has been argued that a conscious being can distinguish his definite perception states and the quantum superpositions of these states, and thus when the physical measuring device is replaced by a conscious observer, the nonorthogonal states can be distinguished in principle in dynamical collapse theories (Gao 2004, 2006b, 2008).
+The distinguishability of nonorthogonal states will reveal a distinct quantum physical effect of consciousness, which is lacking for a physical measuring system without consciousness.
+In the following, we will give a full exposition of this result.

-Let ψ_1 and ψ_2 be two definite perception states of a conscious being, and $\psi_1 + \psi_2$ is the quantum superposition of these two perception states.
-For example, ψ_1 and ψ_2 are triggered respectively by a small number of photons with a certain frequency entering into the eyes of the conscious being from two directions, and $\psi_1 + \psi_2$ is triggered by the superposition of these two input states.
-Suppose the conscious being satisfies the following slow collapse condition, i.e. that the collapse time of the superposition state $\psi_1 + \psi_2$, denoted by t_c , is longer than the conscious time t_p of the conscious being for forming the perceptions ψ_1 and ψ_2 , and the time difference is large enough for him to identify.1 This condition ensures that consciousness can take part in the process of wave-function collapse; otherwise conscious-
+Let $\psi_1$ and $\psi_2$ be two definite perception states of a conscious being, and $\psi_1 + \psi_2$ is the quantum superposition of these two perception states.
+For example, $\psi_1$ and $\psi_2$ are triggered respectively by a small number of photons with a certain frequency entering into the eyes of the conscious being from two directions, and $\psi_1 + \psi_2$ is triggered by the superposition of these two input states.
+Suppose the conscious being satisfies the following slow collapse condition, i.e., that the collapse time of the superposition state $\psi_1 + \psi_2$ , denoted by tc, is longer than the conscious time tp of the conscious being for forming the perception $\psi_1$ or $\psi_2$ , and the time difference is large enough for him to identify.
+This condition ensures that consciousness can take part in the process of wavefunction collapse; otherwise consciousness can only appear after the collapse and will surely have no influence upon the collapse process.
+Now we will explain why the conscious being can distinguish the definite perception state $\psi_1$ or $\psi_2$ and the superposition state $\psi_1 + \psi_2$ .